A more complete list of features is found in the Features pdf.

 - Identify the most unusual finding in your patient.
 You can start anywhere but this makes it faster.

-- Locate finding: Type one or more findings into the green search box or review findings in one of the core lists on the same page.
+- Locate finding: Type one or more findings into the green search box or review findings in one of the core lists found under Core on the black navigation bar.

 - Hover over finding to get synonyms.